ronnie-nguru/Ronnie-Nguru-IS-Project-2/README.md

-Here’s the updated README with references to **bash scripts in the `utility_scripts` folder** instead of Ansible playbooks.
-These scripts will handle the setup, dependency installation, and status checks for tools and services.

----

-# Threat Detection and Prevention of SQL Attacks Using Web Application Firewalls and Object-Relational Mappings
+# SQL Injection Detection and Prevention using Web Application Firewalls and Object Relational Mappings

 ## Project Overview
 This project focuses on **detecting and preventing SQL injection attacks** in web applications by combining the power of **Web Application Firewalls (WAFs)** and **Object-Relational Mappings (ORM)**.
 Leveraging **Nginx**, **Gunicorn**, **PostgreSQL**, and **ModSecurity**, we create a robust security layer to safeguard web applications against common SQL injection vulnerabilities.
 We also utilize **Graylog** for centralized logging and monitoring to detect anomalies and respond to threats in real-time.